kelindar/column/README.md

 - Optimized, cache-friendly **columnar data layout** that minimizes cache-misses.
 - Optimized for **zero heap allocation** during querying (see benchmarks below).
 - Optimized **batch updates/deletes**, an update during a transaction takes around `12ns`.
+- Support for **SIMD-enabled aggregate functions** such as "sum", "avg", "min" and "max".
 - Support for **SIMD-enabled filtering** (i.e. "where" clause) by leveraging [bitmap indexing](https://github.com/kelindar/bitmap).
 - Support for **columnar projection** (i.e. "select" clause) for fast retrieval.
 - Support for **computed indexes** that are dynamically calculated based on provided predicate.